romi-gomez/prana-pulse-be/docs/SCHEMA_IMPROVEMENTS.md

 - [ ] Add min/max length validation for text fields
 - [ ] Add number range validation where appropriate
 - [ ] Implement custom validation functions for complex rules
+- [ ] Add custom error messages to validation rules
+- [ ] Use warning level validation for editorial standards
+- [ ] Implement info level validation for additional context

 ### Conditional Fields
 - [ ] Hide slug field until name is filled
 - [ ] Implement conditional display logic for related fields
 - [ ] Show/hide sections based on selection in other fields
+- [ ] Use the hidden attribute with functions for dynamic visibility

 ### Organize Content with Groups/Tabs
 - [ ] Group related fields into logical sections
 - [ ] Implement tabs for better organization of complex documents
 - [ ] Create field groups for better content editing experience
+- [ ] Use fieldsets to visually arrange related fields
+- [ ] Implement columns for side-by-side field display
+- [ ] Use collapsible fieldsets for optional or advanced sections

 ### Improve Visual Experience
 - [ ] Add icons for document types
 - [ ] Implement custom previews for documents
 - [ ] Use prepare() to format preview data
 - [ ] Add custom input components where appropriate
+- [ ] Ensure proper title casing for field titles (e.g., URL instead of Url)

 ### Media Handling
 - [ ] Ensure consistent handling of media URLs across all schemas